Content is not free. It takes time to update your website with quality content and it takes money to have someone else do it for you.

 This is a question that many website owners have been asking themselves over the last few years.
-There are many business models that are built around high quality content.
+There are many business models that are built around high-quality content.
 Some websites place network advertisements from services such as Google Adsense, others sell advertisements directly.
-It is also common for companies to use content to drive traffic towards their own products and services.
+It is also common for companies to use content to drive traffic toward their own products and services.

 Another option is to remove advertisements altogether and charge visitors to view your content.
 Some people to do this by selling books, others do it by placing content into courses and selling it as a package.

 Today, I would like to show you ten WordPress plugins that can be used to charge people for viewing your content.
 These can be used to charge for membership courses or even individual pages.
 A few of these plugins rely on third-party services to function, whilst others are stand alone plugins that work on their own.

 Cleeng is a free WordPress plugin that lets you sell a wide range of content on your website including articles, images, videos and downloads.
 You can choose to protect whole articles or just a few paragraphs.

 The Cleeng service supports a whopping fifty five payment methods including PayPal, all major credit cards and SMS payments.

 It only takes a few minutes to protect content and then create a package for it.
 You can define start and end dates for the protection and even offer commissions to anyone who refers you new customers.